patriciogonzalezvivo/ofxFX/README.md

 This are the subclases of ofxFXObject that share part of the structure and need more variables or shaders.
 This sometimes are complex or just it´s more handy to have them separated.

 * ofxBloom
 * ofxBlur
 * ofxBLurFast
 * ofxConway: life game made by [Kalwalt](http://www.kalwaltart.it/).
 It still needs some work
+* ofxFlocking: a GPU flocking sistem [Look at the video example](http://www.patriciogonzalezvivo.com/blog/?p=488)
-* ofxFLuid: fluid simulation based on [Mark Harris article from GPU Gems 1](http://http.developer.nvidia.com/GPUGems/gpugems_ch38.html)
+* ofxFLuid: fluid simulation based on [Mark Harris article from GPU Gems 1](http://http.developer.nvidia.com/GPUGems/gpugems_ch38.html).
+[Look at the video example](http://www.patriciogonzalezvivo.com/blog/?p=488)
 * ofxGlow
-* ofxGrayScott: based on Reaction Diffusion by Gray-Scott Model from [here](http://mrob.com/pub/comp/xmorphia/)
+* ofxGrayScott: based on Reaction Diffusion by Gray-Scott Model from [here](http://mrob.com/pub/comp/xmorphia/).
+[Look at the video example](http://www.patriciogonzalezvivo.com/blog/?p=488)
 * ofxMask: Based on ofxAlphaMaskShader reated by [James George](http://www.jamesgeorge.org) in collaboration with [FlightPhase](http://www.flightphase.com)
-* ofxOldTv: on Postprocessing from [ShaderToy](http://www.iquilezles.org/apps/shadertoy/)
+* ofxOldTv: on Postprocessing from [ShaderToy](http://www.iquilezles.org/apps/shadertoy/).
+[Look at the video example](http://www.patriciogonzalezvivo.com/blog/?p=488)
-* ofxWater: water ripplies effect based on [Hugo Elias Tutorial](http://freespace.virgin.net/hugo.elias/graphics/x_water.htm)
+* ofxWater: water ripplies effect based on [Hugo Elias Tutorial](http://freespace.virgin.net/hugo.elias/graphics/x_water.htm).
+[Look at the video example](http://www.patriciogonzalezvivo.com/blog/?p=488)

-# VIDEO of Examples #
-Watch some of this classes in action [HERE](http://www.patriciogonzalezvivo.com/blog/?p=488)

 # TODO´S #
 - SEGMENTATION_FAULT on initial deletion of textures array